What are my options at retirement from a pension plan?

 You can normally take pension benefits as:

-- a tax-free lump sum together with a drawdown pension or an annuity.
-This is normally up to 25% of the value of the benefits you’re taking at the time, but may be more or less than this depending on your circumstances and also subject to any lifetime allowance restrictions.
+- A tax-free lump sum together with a drawdown pension or an annuity.
+This is normally up to 25% of the value of the benefits you’re taking at the time, but may be more or less than this depending on your circumstances.

 You can normally start taking pension benefits from the age of 55.
 You can only take pension benefits earlier than this if you have a protected pension age or if you’re in ill health.